chadtripod/documentation/Armory-Spinnaker-Quickstart-2.md

 hal deploy apply
 ```

-### Extra Steps in AWS Console is to tag deployment subnets for Spinnaker auto discovery
+### Tag AWS Subnets for Spinnaker Auto Discovery

-6. AWS Subnet tagging if subnets do not appear in Spinnaker UI.  "example-purpose" should be a descriptor of the subnet and will appear in the Spinnaker UI dropdown.
+3. AWS Subnet tagging if subnets do not appear in Spinnaker UI.  "example-purpose" should be a descriptor of the subnet and will appear in the Spinnaker UI dropdown.

 For more information here is the Armory documentation on tagging Subnets